Telefonica/toolium/docs/tests_result_analysis.rst

 When a test fails, Toolium downloads a video of the test execution into the folder *output/videos/DATE_DRIVER_TYPE*.
-This feature only works when the test has been executed in a `Selenium Grid Extras <https://github.com/groupon/Selenium-Grid-Extras>`_ grid node.
-Selenium Grid Extras is a Selenium Grid manager that, among other features, allows recording videos of test executions.
+This feature only works when the test has been executed in a `Selenium Grid Extras <https://github.com/groupon/Selenium-Grid-Extras>`_ or `GGR <https://github.com/aerokube/ggr>`_ grid node.
+Both grids allow recording videos of test executions.

 In order to download the execution video even if the test passes, configure the property *video_enabled* in *[Server]* section in properties.cfg file ::